esrlabs/chipmunk-docs/book/src/02_extensions/04_api.md

  * Plugin IPC controller allows communicating between render part of a plugin
  * and backend part of a plugin.
  * Render part (render) - a plugin's part, which executes on UI in browser
- * Backend part (host) - a plugin's part, which executes on back-end on nodejs level */
+ * Backend part (host) - a plugin's part, which executes on process part on nodejs level */

 export declare abstract class IPC {